GuestJim/OCC-CPU_Thermals_Shiny/README.md

 I have only attempted to pierce the namespaces for `input` and `output` objects, and calling them is achieved like this: `input$"NAME-ID"`.
 The quotes around the true ID, as I am calling it, are necessary.

+I have since found another way to pierce namespaces and I think it is a better format: `input[[NS(NAME, ID)]]` `input` is a `reactiveValues` object and so the double-bracket notation can be used to enter into it.
+The `NS` function then builds the string for the namespaced ID, taking the namespace `NAME` and `ID` used within the namespace
+I consider this a better format because it removes any concern of the separator being used within `NS` and variables can be passed for the arguments, enabling loops or variants of `apply`.

 Another trick I use after discovering it works allows me to more efficiently (at least in the code) pass external information into the server module.

 The way a server module is construction according to the earlier article is like this: